zalenix/portaldocs/portal-sdk/generated/top-extensions-authentication.md

     *  Direct external services call

         The PortalFx's client side `ajax` wrapper makes the `DelegationToken` call to get a token for the specified resource.
-In this case, the PortalFx team creates the app registration for the extension and manages permissions for the API's as specified in the extension configuration during onboarding with PortalFx.
+In this case, the PortalFx team creates the app registration for the extension and manages permissions for the API's as specified in [top-extensions-configuration.md](top-extensions-configuration.md).

-1. The Portal gets a list of directories that the user can  access from ARM.
-1. The Portal gets a list of subscriptions that the user can access from ARM.
+        The framework keeps track of token expiration.
+When the user interacts with the site in a way that results in an API call, and the token is about to expire, the framework makes the call to `DelegationToken` again to get new access tokens.
+The extension uses the PortalFx's client side `ajax` wrapper as specified in [http://aka.ms/portalfx/servicesecuritytokens](http://aka.ms/portalfx/servicesecuritytokens).

-1. The Portal signs the user into the last-used directory, the home directory for AAD accounts, or the first directory it gets from ARM for MSA accounts.
-1. Finally, the Portal loads the Startboard and all extensions.
+The Portal signs the user into the last-used directory, the home directory for AAD accounts, or the first directory it gets from ARM for MSA accounts.
+It also loads the Startboard and all extensions.

+Navigating to a new extension repeats this process, beginning at triggering the loading of the extension.
+If the user revisits an extension, a client side in-memory token cache is used instead of  making another request to the Portal `DelegationToken` controller endpoint.
+This cache is lost on page refresh.

 **NOTE**: Cookies are not used for authentication.